Cornel West couldn’t let 2017 end without injecting himself into another battle of the ‘Intelligencia.’

 This time he had his sights set on writer Ta-Nehisi Coates.

-West explained the nature of his now viral critique of the author Atlantic columnist on The Root.
-West reiterated his position that Coates was a ‘neoliberal darling’ of the white media and a suspect thought leader that’s too myopic about Barack Obama’s legacy.
+West explained the nature of his now viral critique of the author and Atlantic columnist on The Root.
+West reiterated his position that Coates was a ‘neoliberal darling’ of the white media and a suspect thought leader who’s too myopic about Barack Obama’s legacy.

-“What we have to do,” he asserts in the video, ”is be honest in private and public”—a curious sentiment for someone who has waged nothing but a public tirade against the journalist-writer Ta Nehisi Coates for the last couple of weeks in places like The New York Times and The Guardian.
-These critical call-outs to Coates have taken on a bizarre appearance best exemplified by that two-minute interview: A lone man arguing with himself.
+“What we have to do,” he asserts in the video, ”is be honest in private and public”—a curious sentiment for someone who has waged nothing but a public tirade against Coates for the last couple of weeks in places like The New York Times and The Guardian.
+These critical call-outs to Coates have taken on a bizarre appearance best exemplified by that two-minute interview: A lonely man reduced to arguing with himself.

 West definitely respects Coates.
 Yet as he goes on, the loquacious West can’t help but reveal his rather condescending and contradictory attitude. “…We (he and Coates) come from a tradition that lifts every voice” he says, and then in the same breath shares the shade all over again, “—but from what I can see, there’s a difference between someone blowing on the saxophone sounding good and Coltrane.”

-And this is where much of this breaks.
+And this is where much of West’s argument crumbles.

 But that’s because Coates is a journalist and historian with the passionate heart of a writer.

-He’s at times been ceremoniously crowned by a fervent readership base and mainstream media as being one of the most vibrant thinkers on race in the country; an anointing that seems the farthest from his interest.
+He’s at times been ceremoniously crowned by a fervent readership base and mainstream media as being one of the most vibrant thinkers on race in the country; an anointing that Coates could not be less interested in.

 West is perhaps honest when he says that he reveres Coates’ mind and to some degree, it must anger him that Coates seems so disinterested in responding.

-West has made headlines before for his public recriminations on Melissa Harris Perry, Al Sharpton, and others that he’s seen as cozying up to the Obama administration; going so far as to refer to Harris-Perry as a ‘fraud’ and saying that Sharpton too got in line and traded the good fight for a seat at the table.
+West has made headlines before for his public recriminations on Melissa Harris Perry, Al Sharpton and others he views as cozying up to the Obama administration.
+He’s gone as far as referring to Harris-Perry as a ‘fraud’ and saying that Sharpton too got in line and traded the good fight for a seat at the table.